UVLM: Benchmarking Video Language Model for Underwater World Understanding: Experiments

 \subsection{Dataset Partition}

-The proposed UVLM contains 2109 videos, covering 419 categories.
+UVLM contains 2109 videos, covering 419 categories.
 As shown in Figure \ref{fig:statistic} (b), the overall category distribution follows a long-tail distribution and videos of many specific categories have relatively few observed targets.
 To ensure the training and test sets have consistent category distributions as much as possible, we sampled the test set proportionally.
 For categories with more than 5 videos, we randomly selected videos for the test set according to a predefined train-test split ratio.
 Then, we further randomly sampled videos from categories with fewer than 5 videos as test samples.
-Finally, 208 videos and their corresponding video-text pairs were selected as test set.
+Finally, 208 videos-text pairs were selected as test set.